Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/Global/traceFmt_en.md

 * `formatType` ( *Int32*, *Required* )

   `formatType` can take the following two values:

   * 0: Output analysis file, including thread execution sequence and other information(output file suffix is .flw).

   * 1: Output dump record information(output file suffix is .fmt).

   > **Note:**

   >1.
 When `formatType` is 0, it is accompanied by three other files: execution time analysis(CSV file), execution time peak(except file), trace record error information(error file).

   >2.
-When `formatType` is 1, no these three files.
+When `formatType` is 1, the database engine program tracking won't produce the above three files.

   >3.
 The CSV file can be viewed by using Excel.

 * `input` ( *String*， *Required* )